Rebates Snowflake SSOT

 - MDRP federal program implementation.
 ASES Medicaid rebates required new data and reporting flows under CMS rules.
 The Snowflake foundation made this tractable — the same models feed both internal analytics and federal submissions, so we’re not maintaining parallel pipelines.

 - Team scaling.
 I directed two contractors through requirements gathering, design, development, and deployment.
-The point of the contractor model was to absorb predictable work without growing a permanent team faster than the platform could support — analytics engineering hires correctly is harder than building the analytics engineering platform.
+The point of the contractor model was to absorb predictable work without growing a permanent team faster than the platform could support — hiring analytics engineers correctly is harder than building the platform itself.

 What I’d do differently